1. Learn at your own pace in this 20-week online course.

 - Drawing areca palm leaves in a vase

-- Drawing a coconut palm and seaweed basket
+- Drawing a coconut palm and Rattan basket

 - Drawing a Jeju camellia on a postcard